Mohitbalwani26/Githoogle/README.md

 ## Githoogle
 A simple platform for finding out the top repositories of given organisation and their top Committees.

+Live website can be found [here](https://sleepy-dusk-32194.herokuapp.com)

+Demo can be found [here](https://www.youtube.com/watch?v=klg-UPV2J3Y)

 **Assumptions:**
  1. Top repositories should be searched of organisation only i.e. First